 - The crop is sprayed with a chemical called glyphosate prior to harvest (with the aim of killing the crop in order to start the ripening/drying process of the wheat.
 A dirty trick paid for by the bread consumer, glyphosate is carcinogenic.

 - Straw is not washed or cleaned, meaning residual quantities of chemical will be encapsulated with the straw when used as insulation meaning a potential harmful chemical could be seeping through the walls into your home.

 - Straw bales are very wide and take up more valuable living space than necessary, resulting in a smaller house and effecting the property value.

-Miss conceptions include the theory that straw is a throw away by-product form the wheat harvest (this helps with labelling it as zero carbon) In reality this couldn’t be further from the truth, straw is extremely well sought after within the UK and is listed as a commodity in it’s own right.
-Straw sells for more than, for example sugar beet.
+Misconceptions include the theory that straw is a throw away by-product form the wheat harvest (this helps with labelling it as zero carbon).
+In reality this couldn’t be further from the truth, straw is extremely well sought after within the UK and is listed as a commodity in it’s own right.
+Straw sells for more than, for example, sugar beet.
 How is that a throwaway by-product?